 Individual child characteristics (e.g., nonverbal cognitive level) are one type of predictor associated with outcomes across several areas of development, including language.
 Other factors more external to the child, such as interventions and parent interaction strategies, also affect language development.
 Recent research is providing clues about child characteristics and external factors that influence language outcomes for children with ASD.

 The specific autism spectrum diagnosis of a young child is associated with varying language outcomes.
 The literature we reviewed for this article focuses on children with diagnoses of autistic disorder and pervasive developmental disorder-not otherwise specified (PDD-NOS).
 Children with autistic disorder generally achieve lower levels of language compared with those with PDD-NOS (Anderson et al., 2007).
-This finding is unsurprising, as children with PDD-NOS by definition show fewer ASD symptoms (see sidebar on p.
-10 for ASHA's documents on ASD).
+This finding is unsurprising, as children with PDD-NOS by definition show fewer ASD symptoms.

 Early Language and Nonverbal Cognitive Skills